Who Should Take a Search Engine Optimization Training Course?

 You might be surprised to hear this, but a search engine optimization training course can benefit many different roles within a company — not just the obvious ones like marketing.

-That is because for SEO to really succeed, everyone in the company has to be on board, from the C-suite all the way down to IT.
-That includes all decision makers and everyone who touches a company website.
+That is because for SEO to succeed, everyone in the company has to be on board, from the C-suite down to IT.
+That includes all decision-makers and everyone who touches a company website.

 In this article, I’ll briefly explain the roles that can benefit from a search engine optimization training course and why.

-If you own a small business or are an executive at a mid- to large-sized company, you are a decision maker.
+You are a decision-maker if you own a small business or are an executive at a mid to large-sized company.
 That means you set the priorities and, often, allocate the budgets.

 If you do not understand the fundamentals of search engine optimization and how it can drive revenue for your business, you likely won’t:

 - Prioritize SEO

 Sure, you could rely on your team to make a case for SEO to get buy-in, or you could take an SEO training course at your own pace to really boost your digital marketing know-how.
 (Tip: We have a Free Executive Guide to SEO one-hour video course that gives you the basics.
 And for you SEOs out there, get your boss to take this … it will make your life much easier.)